jtwool/superdead-rules/src/3_powers.md

 # Powers

-## Powers
 Your character's powers are rated by the bonus they apply to your power rolls.
-You will either start with 2 powers rated at +2 or a single power rated at +3.

-### List of Powers

 ## Using Powers
 To use a power, you will compare the result of a power roll to the power scale table to determine if you mustered enough energy to create your desired effect.